brian-shand/intonate/input/sample.md

-# Introduction
+# Hello World

-This is a test of the Intonate engine.
+This is a test.

-# Features

-- Lightweight
-- Configurable
-- Fun to build